-There were a wide-open blue sky and mesmerizing clouds that drifted over us in giant puffs consisting of grey, blue and white; some even had the shape of American flamingos.
+There was a wide-open blue sky and mesmerizing clouds that drifted over us in giant puffs consisting of grey, blue and white; some even had the shape of American flamingos.
 The sun was shining at full blast in all its magnificent glory, greeting our esteemed guests to the Galapagos Islands with golden rays.
 It wasn’t long before our new group had settled into their respective cabins on the Santa Cruz II Cruise – their home away from home for the next 5 days.

 This was the beginning of yet another great journey through the Galapagos Islands.